 Thousands of demonstrators hit the streets of South Florida, from Mar-a-Lago to Miami, to condemn the policies of President Donald Trump on Saturday during a long planned "No Kings" protest.

 Protests in nearly 2,000 locations were scheduled across the country, from city blocks and small towns to courthouse steps and community parks, organizers said.
-No events were being held in Washington, D.C., where the military parade was taking place in the evening.
+No events were in Washington, where the military parade was taking place in the evening.

 The 50501 Movement, along with other groups, organized the across-the-country protests — the name stands for 50 states, 50 protests, one movement.

 The group says it picked the "No Kings" name to support democracy and speak out against what they call the authoritarian actions of the Trump administration.
-Protests earlier this year have targeted Trump and billionaire adviser Elon Musk, who has left from his role leading the Department of Government Efficiency, or DOGE.
+Protests this year have targeted Trump and billionaire adviser Elon Musk, who has left from his role leading the Department of Government Efficiency.

-Protesters want Trump to be "dethroned" as they compare his actions to that of a king — and not a democratically elected president.
+Protesters say they want Trump to be "dethroned" as they compare his actions to that of a king — and not a democratically elected president.

 In a statement late Saturday, No Kings Coalition issued the following statement: